OCA/odoo-community.org/the-association/Bylaws.rst

 ----------

 The Board can set up one or several Project Steering Committees.
-A Project Steering Committee is composed of at least one Delegate member of the Association, appointed as the president of this committee, and can include one or several entities, members or not of the Association, selected by the Board based on merit and contribution to the project.
+A Project Steering Committee is composed of at least one member of the Association, appointed as the president of this committee, and can include one or several entities, members or not of the Association, selected by the Board based on merit and contribution to the project.